JB63134/bash_ca/README.md

 - Recursively analyzes alias expansions and command chains
 - Traces command resolution order and `$PATH` precedence
 - Automatically analyzes your **most recent command** if none is specified
-- Prevents infinite recursion and cyclic alias/function loops
+- Prevents infinite recursion and cyclic alias loops

 ### Alias, Function, and Builtin Inspection
 - Displays alias expansions and where they are defined